olitheolix/azrael/README.rst

    py.test

-To also test the OpenGL viewer you will need a GPU that supports OpenGL 3.x (if you bought it in the last 2 years GPU it probably does).
+To also test the OpenGL viewer you will need a GPU that supports OpenGL 3.x (if you bought it in the last 2 years it probably does).

 .. code-block:: bash